 We are inviting visionary minds to be part of Deep Tech for Good, an SGInnovate initiative.
 This global initiative aims to gather experts in Science and Technology, entrepreneurship, academia, government and international affairs, to reimagine the boundaries of research-based innovation, catalyse collaborations among corporates, startups and governments, and advance Deep Tech developments for social and economic good.

 The Deep Tech for Good partnership aims to:

 26 October 2021

-This debate will discuss whether AI should be regulated by industry or by government, covering perspectives on how regulation – broadly understood to include rules, standards, and supervised self-regulation – can and should balance reaping the benefits of AI against minimising avoidable harms.
-Getting this balance right is important not only to ensure that AI is trustworthy, but it will also deter
+The debate will discuss whether AI should be regulated by industry or by government, covering perspectives on how regulation - broadly understood to include rules, standards, and supervised self-regulation - can and should balance reaping the benefits of AI against minimising avoidable harms.

 The present climate emergency has escalated to become humanity’s harshest threat.
 Not only have natural disasters and new epidemics taken a toll on biological diversity, but there have also been other consequences as a result of global warming.
 Read more to find out how SCG champions the matter as the effects of aggressive climate emergency creep closer.

 Unilever Foundry SEAA, the collaborative corporate innovation platform of Unilever, partnered with Fairbanc, a FinTech startup, to provide Sharia-compliant inventory financing to selected credit-starved merchants while managing risks using Data Science.
 Find out more about the pilot programme “Bank Yang Adil” here.